-- Solution We have been seen to be the second second - Before they begin work, train the operators on their respective tasks.
-The training is the responsibility of the operating company. - Attach notes regarding daily testing in the respective national language of the operator on the machine in a highly visible location, e.g. by printing out the corresponding chapter (see chapter 11.3 "Periodically by the operator"). - ✤ Test the electrical function and installation according to this document.
+- Before they begin work, train the operators on their respective tasks.
+The training is the responsibility of the operating company. - Attach notes regarding daily testing in the respective national language of the operator on the machine in a highly visible location, e.g. by printing out the corresponding chapter (see chapter 11.3 "Periodically by the operator"). - ${\ensuremath{\,\textcircled{\sc b}}}$ Test the electrical function and installation according to this document.